Stop me if you’ve heard this one…

 Soldier Field, originally built as a memorial to fallen American servicemen following World War I, and home of the Chicago Bears since 1971.
 After a proposal for a domed replacement tanks, Hoffman Estates and Aurora are floated as options.
 The Chicago Park District, which owns the stadium, pays about 62% of a $660 million renovation.
 The resulting transformation retains the original colonnades but dwarfs them beneath an enormous and incongruous silver alien-spaceship-looking structure.
 Meanwhile inside, the stadium *loses* 5,000 seats, so that after a two-thirds-billion-dollar reno it is the smallest in the NFL.

 So be prepared for the worst, Cubs fans.
-Because the Ricketts have already completed steps 1 through 5 like clockwork, like they’ve read the Chicago Stadium Handbook cover to cover.
+Because the Ricketts have already completed steps 1 through 5 like clockwork, as if they have read the Gimme a New Stadium Handbook cover to cover.
 Step 6 is inevitable.
 And as much as they want to pretend that their Wrigley Field overhaul will be sympathetic to the landmark structure, that it’s a “restoration” to some supposed (but unprecedented) historic ideal, that it’s all for our benefit, nothing about a massive Jumbotron is meant to improve the fan experience—it is purely for profit.

 This for a team that is “incapable of financial solvency” (my words, but strongly implied by numerous public statements by the owners), despite having the highest operating income—and fourth highest revenue—in Major League Baseball.